bagusfarisa/flashcard-engine/README.md

 # Flashcard Engine

 A customizable flashcard application built with Next.js for learning vocabulary or any other study materials.
+This engine powers [kantoku.fun](https://kantoku.fun), a Japanese language learning platform.

 ## Getting Started